naval-group/LOTUSim-Xdyn/README.md

 (c) 2015-2022 [SIREHNA](https://www.sirehna.com/) & [Naval Group](https://www.naval-group.com/en/) for all subsequent versions.

+(c) 2022-2025 [Naval Group](https://www.naval-group.com/en/) for all subsequent versions of the LOTUSim fork of Xdyn.

 **Disclaimer**: [External documentation](https://sirehna_naval_group.gitlab.io/sirehna/xdyn/) and [internal documentation](https://sirehna.gitlab-pages.sirehna.com/xdyn/)
 was written for a French project, with
 French participants, therefore it is in French.
 It will be translated